Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

   python -m pip install AbstractIntegratedModule
   ```

-- Download binaries manually (Choose one minimal, specified for your needs):
+- Download via Binaries manually in the repository (Choose one minimal, specified for your needs):
    - AbstractOptimizedModules for Optimizing Transformer using Cython (Optional)
-   - AbstractIntegratedModule (Main library binary)
+   - AbstractIntegratedModule (Main library)

-- Binaries can be downloaded from release or code section.
+   - Binaries can be downloaded from release section in the repository link.

 - NOTE: consider downloading the correct python wheel for your setup in here for a much flexible installation:
    - ```bash
      pip install abstractintegratedmodule --extra-index-url https://Micro-Novelty.github.io/abstract-modules/whl/ --break-system-packages
      ```
      Note: using this installation method grants you a much safer, predictable behavior, and more secure AbstractIntegratedModule library rather than a pure binary file.

-   - Libraries needed (For using raw binary, not python wheels):
+   - (Optional) Libraries needed (For using raw binary, not python wheels):
      - Pandas
      - aiohttp
      - scikit-learn